-- Add the water with a spoon so that you will wet the sugar well.
+- Add the water gradually, so that the sugar is wet evenly.
 Leave it for half an hour so that the sugar will melt.

-- When we are sure that the sugar has melted, we bring it to a boil and simmer for 15 minutes.
-We leave it to rest in the syrup overnight.
+- Bring it to a boil and simmer for 15 minutes.
+Let it to rest in the syrup

 - Next day remove the eggplants with a slotted spoon into a strainer and add the grenadine to the syrup.
 Add any leftover syrup back in the pot, after draining them.
 Bring it to a boil and simmer for 10 minutes.

-- Put the eggplants back into the saucepan, this time removing the cloves but adding some in the syrup.
+- Remove the cloves from the eggplants and drop some in the syrup.
 Put the eggplants back in the pot.
 Add the cinnamon stick and bring to a boil again.
-Simmer for about 20 minutes and to check if the eggplants are cooked you can poke them with a skewer.
+Simmer for about 20 minutes.
+Check if the eggplants are cooked by poking them with a skewer.
 If the skewer does not penetrate them easily, they need more boiling.